 Your house will be included on most major home search sites to reach relevant audiences.
 Using an MLS listing service give you the opportunity to sell your home yourself while still being visible to millions.

 Beyond that, using a flat fee MLS listing service means you are able to save (on average) between 2-3% of what your home sells for .
 This doesn’t mean that you should skip out on offering a 2-3% commission for the buyer’s agent , as an incentive for them to show your home to the buyer.
 Offering buyer’s agent commission ensures that your home is shown to the right people.
 And who knows!
 Maybe you’ll end up selling to an unaffiliated buyer, and get to keep the buyer’s commission as well!

 What are the risks with a Flat Fee MLS?

 When listing with a flat fee MLS, there are a few things you want to watch out for.
 The first is to make sure you work with a local MLS listing service.
 This is important, as there are separate MLS services for different locations.

-It is also imperative that you work with a company that is known for its excellent customer service and has reviews to show it.
+If you decide to move forward with a flat fee listing service, it’s imperative that you work with a company that is known for its excellent customer service and has reviews to show it.
 Excellent customer service means they will provide ways for you to get a hold of them when you have a question or concern about your home selling process– which, unless you’ve done this before, you will.
-Beyond customer service, make sure your package offers unlimited revisions to your listing to ensure that your home is being represented in the best way possible online.
+Beyond customer service, make sure your package offers unlimited revisions to your listing to ensure that your home is being presented in the best way possible online.

-Is a discount broker is a better alternative than a Flat Fee MLS Listing?
+Is a Discount Broker A Better Alternative Than a Flat Fee MLS Listing?